myagmb28Dev/WindexBar/README.md

 - Remaining ChatGPT credits when Codex exposes the balance.
 - Settings for refresh interval, language, and the Alt+O show/hide shortcut.

-Reset-credit expiration estimates are local best-effort estimates.
-They are calculated only for banked reset credits observed after this update; credits that already existed when WindexBar first sees them may show an unknown expiry.
-Estimated dates can be off because Codex currently exposes the available count, not individual grant or expiration timestamps.
+Bank-reset expiration estimates are local best-effort estimates.
+They are calculated only for banked reset credits observed since v.1.2.
+Bank-resets that existed prior to v.1.2 may show an unknown expiry

 ## Install